-It is also important to instil good health habits, including regular sight tests, from a young age.
+It is also important to instill good health habits, including regular sight tests, from a young age.
 This is not only important because of the growing prevalence of myopia in children and the need to treat conditions like amblyopia (lazy eye) before it’s too late, but also so children grow up knowing the importance of maintaining good eye health.

 How could services like general practice and pharmacy, work with other services like hospital services to better identify and meet the urgent and long-term needs of patients?

 In Gloucestershire, several services were commissioned in 2016, including a Minor Eye Conditions Service, a glaucoma referral refinement service to decrease false-positive referrals to hospital and a children’s vision screening pathway.
 They have also commissioned a post-operative check pathway from optical practices, which, in its first year, saw 1000 patients and allowed nurse practitioners to be re-deployed in the emergency eye service.